iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> It just won't stay running.<br> :date: __2020-12-30 21:36:07__

+> Great idea, was excited to help but the app always crashes.
+Have turned it on every night for over a week and there hasn't been a single morning the app was still running and only clocked up 5 hours<br> :date: __2020-12-30 14:06:28__

 > Stops calculating when charged but still plugged in, doesn't automatically start.
 Fix please!<br> :date: __2020-12-25 14:24:10__